 - Input Tax Credit: This is the credit available to registered dealers and manufacturers for the inputs they purchase for the purpose of reselling.
 Recently, the GST (Goods & Service Tax) passed by the Government of India, offers a tax credit to manufacturers who are paying GST of 18% of more.
 This way they are encouraged to continue their activities and keep the prices at existing levels or even lower them.

-These deductions are qualified expenses which can reduce the Gross taxable income (GTI) either by a specified amount or percentage.
+These deductions are qualified expenses that can reduce the gross taxable income (GTI) either by a specified amount or percentage.
 Provisions for the same are made by the tax authorities during the commencement of the financial year.

 Assesses can claim deductions on various expenses such as: